 Bridal Accessories – £110

 This includes your veil, jewellery and shoes.
-Online retailers like ASOS have a wedding section where you can snap up a veil for as little as £15.
+Online retailers like ASOS have a wedding section where you can snap up an affordable veil.
 You can buy high street wedding shoes and jewellery – or ask a relative or friend if they have some jewellery you can use as your something borrowed.
 It’s sentimental and will help to stretch your budget.

 Wedding Photographer – £1,100